 In addition, personal injury protection (PIP) insurance is required in Hawaii.
 This add-on coverage helps provide medical payments coverage after a car accident, regardless of who was at fault, and is mandated as part of the state's minimum vehicle insurance requirements.

-Semi-trucks, tractor-trailers, and other vehicles with a State of Hawaii Department of Transportation serial number will have additional liability coverage requirements, depending on the type of vehicle and how it’s used.
+Semi-trucks, utility trailers, cargo trailers, and other vehicles with an with a State of Hawaii Department of Transportation serial number will have additional liability coverage requirements, depending on the type of vehicle and how it’s used.

 You can see if your business needs these additional requirements by checking your USDOT number or docket number with the Federal Motor Carrier Safety Administration.